ppajer/dinooo/README.md

 # Dinooo

-A bot that play Chrome's offline runner minigame for you.
+A bot that plays Chrome's offline runner minigame.
 For when you're so bored you want to spend the day watching a bot beat its own high score while cheering for a cute pixel dinosaur.

 # Usage